How much do you know about your delivery area and customers? What neighborhoods order most frequently? Which menu items are most popular?

-The biggest day in American sports is coming up.
+The biggest day in American sports is coming up: Super Bowl.
 Are you ready?

 This year’s Super Bowl falls on Sunday, February 4th, and many restaurants and pizzerias are already preparing.
 Pizza is the most popular choice for fans at parties and at home.
 Super Bowl Sunday sends sales spiking for most pizza delivery concepts, with some operators expecting to do double or triple a typical Sunday’s sales.